wpswings/pdf-generator-for-wp/README.txt

 == Upgrade Notice ==

-= 1.1.1 - Released on 23 November 2022 =
+= 1.1.2 - Released on 13 January 2023 =

-* New : Compatible with latest WP and WC
+* New: Compatible with the latest WP and WC
-* Fix : For showing gallery images row wise in default template you need to check the checkbox provided inside the body tab
+* Fix: Security issue fixes